russellvt/xplanet-scripts/README.md

 [xplanet-0.94-3_8.0.i386.rpm][53]: The binary RPM, compiled under RedHat Linux 8.0.

-***
+---

 ### Windows information and fixed binary xplanet distribution

 * Gerrit Cap provided a **Windows binary of xplanet**, in which the same problems as in the Linux RPM above are fixed: [xplanet-0.94-2.zip][54].
 * You will need a version of xplanet.exe that has GIF image file support. xplanet-0.94a.zip (from [xplanet's homepage][3]) and the version above are known to work at least for NT and XP.
 * If you have choosen to install the perl scripts (those .pl files), you need to have Perl installed.
 A good Perl distribution for Windows is [Active State's Active Perl][55].
 But I also provide standalone Windows executables, so you don't need Perl anymore.
 * The cookie file weather.pl needs must be in Netscape's format.
 This means cookie files from Internet Explorer do not work.
 You need cookie files from Netscape or Mozilla.
 I found Mozilla cookie files in

-`C:WINDOWSApplication&nbsp;DataMozillaProfilesdefault***.sltcookies.txt`
+`
+C:\WINDOWS\Application Data\Mozilla\Profiles\default***.sltcookies.txt
 or
-`C:Documents&nbsp;and&nbsp;Settings<name>Application&nbsp;DataMozillaProfilesdefault***.sltcookies.txt`
+C:\Documents and Settings\<name>\Application Data]\Mozilla\Profiles\default***.sltcookies.txt
 or
-`C:WINNTProfiles<name>Application&nbsp;DataMozillaProfilesdefault***.sltcookies.txt`

-***
+C:\WINNT\Profiles\<name>\Application Data\Mozilla\Profiles\default***.sltcookies.txt
+`

+---

 Please write with any suggestions to [Hans][56]